AllMorgan

 Bee Hive Christmas Ornaments

-December 24, 2015 by Jason 10 Comments
+December 24, 2015 by Jason 12 Comments

-Christmas Ornaments for 2017
+Christmas Ornaments

 Visit our online store here and grab some honey and candles while your’re at it.

 First, was some additional boxes… more deeps, or mediums?
 Definitely one more box.
 I experimented with a number of boxes, 3-deeps, a deep and two mediums, but finally settled on one deep and one medium.
 Then, I also experimented with the finish… did I want shiny and new, or worn and rugged?
 I entertained wood-burning and added the nails on the corners of the boxes.
-Then last, I burned in the Christmas message on the bottom of each.
+Then last, I burned in the date and a Christmas message on the bottom of each.

 In this fast-paced world where everything is mass-produced and disposable, it’s nice to have something that can be seen and appreciated each year.
 Rarely lost, ornaments get packed away with the Christmas stuff, only to be pulled out and appreciated for a while the next year.
-The beehives strike a chord beekeepers, but also are most appropriate as gifts from a beekeeper.
+The beehives strike a chord with beekeepers, but also are appropriate as gifts from a beekeeper.

 I keep no secrets here… the process I used to replicate these was simple if you have a workshop and some basic tools.
 Here is the process I used, and I’m sure anyone could make improvements to make these their own.